 CDs (Certificates of Deposit)

 One of the most overlooked choices right now are CDs.
-Current CD yields are higher than treasuries with similar terms.
-This doesn’t say much for treasuries, but the added FDIC insurance and the multiple term options make it convenient for any length of time.
+Current CD yields are higher than Treasury Bonds with similar terms.
+This doesn’t say much for Treasuries, but the added FDIC insurance and the multiple term options make it convenient for any length of time.

 If you’re worried about interest rates rising, look for banks offering variable rate or raise your rate CDs.
 The alternative is to use a short duration CD that rolls over often enough to take advantage of rate changes.

-You’ll find a wide range of CD yields, so take the time to shop around and compare rates and terms.
-Many banks will offer higher rates for larger deposits too.
-You can choose from our list of banks offering competitive CD rates or check with your local bank or credit union.
+You’ll find a wide range of CD yields.
+Take the time to shop around, compare rates, and terms.
+Many banks will offer higher rates for larger deposits.

 Online Savings Accounts